5It’s no secret that running can have a positive effect on your stress levels, immune system and overall health, but how to start running?

 Having a good reason to get up every day and run will help you to stay consistent and push through those difficult days.
 Whether you want to shed pounds or run a local race, setting achievable goals can provide the day-to-day motivation you need.

-If the goal is to run a set distance, look into group training runs or a structured running program to help you along.
-Whether it’s a 5K, 10K, half-marathon, or marathon, signing up for the free Polar Running Program can help you analyze your current training history and use this data to setup a personalized running plan that will help you slowly progress to your goal distance.
+- If your goal is to run a set distance, look into group training runs or a structured running program to help you along.
+Whether it’s a 5K, 10K, half-marathon, or marathon, signing up for the free Polar Running Program can help you analyze your current training history and use this data to setup a personalized running plan.

 If you liked this post, don’t forget to share so that others can find it, too.